Qovery/terraform-provider-qovery/docs/resources/application.md

   ]
   secret_overrides = [
     {
-      # the key of the override must be the name of the aliased secret
+      # the key of the override must be the name of the overridden secret
       # e.g here it is an override on a secret declared at project scope "SOME_PROJECT_SECRET"
       key   = "SOME_PROJECT_SECRET"
       value = "OVERRIDDEN_VALUE"